rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/user-cluster-nodes/_index.md

     If you aren't an air gap user, skip this step.

-1. From the same directory, run the script:
+1. From the same directory, run the script and provide the `rancher/rancher-agent` image version which should be equal to the version of Rancher used to manage the cluster. (`<RANCHER_VERSION>`):

     >**Tip:**
     >
     >Add the `-dry-run` flag to preview the script's outcome without making changes.
     ```
-    ./user-cluster.sh rancher/agent:latest
+    ./user-cluster.sh rancher/rancher-agent:<RANCHER_VERSION>
     ```

 **Result:** The script runs.
 All components listed for imported clusters in [What Gets Removed?](#what-gets-removed) are deleted.